-Under the direction of the Department of Economic Development, the Commission’s purpose is to implement a visual Public Arts Program for the residents and visitors of Palm Springs; to add to the economic viability of the community; and to enhance the environment and unique character of Palm Springs by providing for the acquisition and maintenance of quality works of art.
+Under the direction of the Department of Community & Economic Development, the Commission’s purpose is to provide recommendations to the City Council on public art; to add to the economic vitality of the community; and to enhance the environment and unique character of Palm Springs by providing for the acquisition and maintenance of quality works of art.

 The commission promotes the philosophy that the arts are critical to the quality of life and livability of a city.
 Research indicates that there is a strong link between support of the arts and a city’s economic viability.
 The long-term vitality and competitiveness of a city are strengthened by an investment in the arts.